kisanbura/Linux-OS-Coursework/docs/week7.md

 apparmor – mandatory access control

-All unnecessary services were avoided to minimise the system’s attack surface.
+A review of running services confirmed that only essential services were active.
+No unnecessary network services were identified, reducing potential attack vectors.

 ----------------------------------------------------------------------------------------
 ## Remaining Risk Assessment